-The completed form will be available to the lecturer, and the observation will be discussed with the lecturer no later than two weeks after the observation.
+The completed form will be available to the instructor, and the observation will be discussed with the instructor no later than two weeks after the observation.

-The Peer Observation Form can be supplemented with additional comments should the observer and/or lecturer like to include any additional information pertinent to the review during the post-observation meeting.
-The form will be filed in the lecturer's personal file in the appropriate school's office.
+The Peer Observation Form can be supplemented with additional comments should the observer and/or instructor like to include any additional information pertinent to the review during the post-observation meeting.
+The form will be filed in the instructor's personal file in the appropriate school's office.

-Peer evaluation results are confidential information available only to the observed lecturer and the appropriate school administration.
+Peer evaluation results are confidential information available only to the observed instructor and the appropriate school administration.
 The evaluations may be presented to the accreditation committees, or other partner institutions (such as Cultural Experiences Abroad).

-5.2 Lecturer Academic Status
+5.2 Instructor Academic Status